I received an email that said:

 The Collyridians were not Catholic.
 They were a syncretistic cult which, like the Gnostics and other such groups of that time, blended practices from various religious traditions.
 They were a heresy.
 They took the figure of Mary from Catholicism and offered her sacrifices reminiscent of those offered to certain pagan goddesses (see Jeremiah 44:18-19).
 This was an odd blending of contradictory faiths, but it was never sanctioned by the Catholic Church.
 In fact, the only reason why we know about this small sect is because Saint Epiphanius, one of the Church Fathers, condemned them in his work called the Panarion.

-I got an email that said.
+We got an email that said.
 "Mary needed a savior."
 Catholics agree Mary needed a Savior.
 She was saved by her Son.
 And she was his mother too.
 Luke 1:46-49

 My soul magnifies the Lord,